 How do you make money with Unit Trusts?

 First off there is the capital gain.

-As the share prices of the companies you have invested in rise, your units become more valuable, and you can sell them at a profit.
+As the share prices of the companies, you have invested in rising, your units become more valuable, and you can sell them at a profit.
 This is known as a capital gain and the one downside is that they’re taxable in your hands.